mevlink/streamer-go/README.md

 consider/respond to transactions before you have timing information or have verified the authentication signature.

-The stream gives no guarantee of transactions being valid or successfully processed on-chain by BSC fullnodes; it is simply transaction that has been proposed to the mevlink network by another node.
+The stream gives no guarantee of transactions being valid or will be successfully processed on-chain by BSC fullnodes; it simply provides transaction that have been seen via P2P node connections.
+Stay sharp, and verify what you need to.

 On our immediate roadmap:
 - Introduce a UDP socket to remove TCP performance/reordering issues.